Expected Weighted D-optimal Designs for Experiments with Mixed Factors: Introduction

 In the original analysis by \cite{joseph2004}, two generalized linear models \citep{pmcc1989, dobson2018} with probit link were used to model {\tt misfeed} and {\tt multifeed} separately.
 However, since {\tt misfeed} and {\tt multifeed} do not occur simultaneously and are both possible outcomes of the experiment, it would be more appropriate to adopt one multinomial model rather than two separate binomial models, so that the factor effects can be estimated more precisely due to the combined data and also be comparable for different types of failures.
 In this study, we adopt the multinomial logistic models \citep{pmcc1995, atkinson1999, bu2020} for analyzing the paper feeder experiment, which include baseline-category (also known as multiclass logistic), cumulative, adjacent-categories, and continuation-ratio logit models.
+In addition, three different parameter structures or assumptions are considered for these four logit models: {\tt proportional odds (po)} assuming that parameters are identical across response categories; {\tt non-proportional odds (npo)} allowing parameters to vary by category; and {\tt partial proportional odds (ppo)} containing both constant and varying parameters across categories (see \cite{bu2020} and references therein).

-For experiments with discrete factors only, many numerical algorithms have been proposed for finding optimal designs, including Fedorov-Wynn \citep{fedorov1972, fedorov1997model}, multiplicative \citep{titterington1976,titterington1978,silvey1978}, cocktail \citep{yu2010}, lift-one \citep{ym2015,ytm2016, bu2020}, as well as classical optimization techniques (see \cite{huang2024forlion} for a review).
-According to \cite{ymm2016} and \cite{huang2024forlion}, the lift-one algorithm outperforms commonly used optimization algorithms and obtains D-optimal designs with fewer distinct design points.
-For experiments with continuous factors only, \cite{ai2023locally} incorporated the Fedorov-Wynn algorithm with the lift-one algorithm for continuation-ratio link models, \cite{yangmin2013} and \cite{harman2020randomized} discretized the continuous factors into grid points and treated the experiments as with discrete factors.
+For experiments with discrete factors only, many numerical algorithms have been proposed for finding optimal designs, including Fedorov-Wynn \citep{fedorov1972, fedorov2025model}, multiplicative \citep{titterington1976,titterington1978,silvey1978}, cocktail \citep{yu2011d}, lift-one \citep{ym2015,ytm2016, bu2020}, as well as classical optimization techniques (see \cite{huang2024forlion} for a review).
+According to \cite{ymm2016} and \cite{huang2024forlion}, the lift-one algorithm outperforms many commonly used optimization algorithms and obtains D-optimal designs with fewer distinct design points, including Fedorov-Wynn, multiplicative, cocktail, as well as Nelder-Mead, quasi-Newton, and simulated annealing algorithms.

+For experiments with continuous factors only, \cite{yangmin2013} and \cite{harman2020randomized} discretized the continuous factors into grid points and treated the experiments as with discrete factors, and \cite{ai2023locally} incorporated the Fedorov-Wynn algorithm with the lift-one algorithm for continuation-ratio link models.